drupal-graphql/graphql/doc/producers/README.md

 }
 ```

-We are telling the schema that we have a new field on the "Article" type called creator.
+We are telling the schema that we have a new field on the "Article" type called "creator".
 This is how a user will consume the API so we are not yet telling how to get that data.
 For now this would return NULL as we don't yet have a resolver in place.

 ## Add the resolver